Gururagavendra/linux-wine-launcher/README.md

 3. **Get Started:**
    - A pop-up window will appear.
    - Select the desired application from the list.
-   - You're now ready to begin coding! 🚀
+   - You're now ready to begin! 🚀

 ## Contributing
-We welcome contributions to improve this project!
+I welcome contributions to improve this project!
 Feel free to submit issues, suggest enhancements, or contribute code.

 **Happy coding!** 🎉